rghollenbeck/cointoss/README.md

 ## Features
 - Supports generating entropy for 12, 15, 18, 21, or 24-word BIP39 seed phrases.
 - Command-line interface with clear usage instructions.
-- GPL-3.0 licensed for full transparency and open-source contribution.
+- This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Installation
 1. Clone the repository: